-One of my favorite things is simple roasted vegetables.
+One of my favorite things is easy roasted vegetables.
 I’m not picky or specific about which, I love them all!
 And something magical happens when you roast a vegetable – fennel mellows out, carrots sweeten up, beets develop even more earthiness…

 I received a box from Chef’s Garden with a gorgeous variety of seasonal vegetables, from sunchokes to beets to radishes to spinach to micro greens.
 I took a whole bunch and roasted them, tossed them with some spice and acid, and topped it all with micro greens.
 Voila!
 Deliciousness in a bowl.
 Enjoy!